-Sitting in a doctor’s office can be an intimidating or overwhelming experience to have to deal with medical procedures, healthcare treatment options, doctors, and hospitals.
+It can be an intimidating or overwhelming experience to have to deal with medical procedures, healthcare treatment options, doctors, and hospitals.
 Your physician has a legal and ethical duty to give you a thorough explanation of all aspects of your procedure or treatment.
 You should know the risks and reasonable alternatives to the proposed treatment.
 You should also have the opportunity to ask questions.
 There needs to be a direct communication between you and your physician, where your doctor takes the time to ensure that you understand all the important facts about your procedure.
 This is known as informed consent.

 This process doesn’t happen the way it should when a doctors rush, are distracted, or only put the information in writing.
 The fact that you signed an informed consent form does not mean that you provided full consent.
 Your doctor must make the effort to be sure that you understand what you are consenting to.
-You may have a case of medical malpractice if your doctor fails to inform you about risks associated with your treatment and that leads to your injury then.
+You may have a case of medical malpractice if your doctor fails to inform you about risks associated with your treatment and that leads to your injury.
 This can be true even if you have signed a consent form.

 What Is Required of Physicians?